 If you’re interested in working with D.A.
 Davidson & Co., this is the general process you might expect to go through:

 D.A.
-Davidson & Co. is headquartered in Great Falls, Mont., and has an additional 80-plus offices spread around the country, with a heavy presence in the Northwest.
+Davidson & Co. is headquartered in Great Falls, Mont., and has more than 80 additional offices spread around the country, with a heavy presence in the Northwest.
 The firm provides the location of its 25 largest offices as well as its headquarters on its Form ADV, which are listed below.

 Here are the firm’s largest offices:

-For the firm’s additional locations, see the map provided on the firm website.
+For the firm’s additional locations, see the map provided on the firm’s website.

 D.A.
 Davidson & Co. could be a good fit for clients looking for an in-person advisor who can help them achieve their long-term financial goals, such as funding their retirement or passing their wealth on to their children.
 The firm’s low minimum investment makes it accessible to middle-income clients as well as the wealthy.